chrisdniels12/CS361_MicroserviceA_for_teammate/README.md

 4.   export FLASK_APP=microserviceA.py
 5.   flask run --host=0.0.0.0 --port=5000

-6. Click on the Port tab in codespaces, Githuv should automcatically detect port 5000 for use.
+6. Click on the Ports tab in codespaces, Github should automcatically detect port 5000 for use.
 7.   click open in Browser next to the 5000 port.
 8. Now youll be able to access the service from a brower by a URL like this:
 9. EXAMPLE URL: https://<your-username>-5000.<unique-id>.preview.app.github.dev/popularity?characterName=Spider-Man